maiah/synth/README.md

 Adding middleware
 =================

 Adding middleware is very simple.
 It's like providing a HTTP request handler.
-But you have to register your middleware using the `use` method.
+But you have to register your middleware thru the `use` method.

 Unlike request handler, middlewares must have a `bool` return value.
 Take a look at the typedef Middleware signature below:
 ```dart